fboender/scriptform/doc/MANUAL.md

 ### <a name="users_security">Security considerations</a>

 - Passwords have no salt.
-This makes them slightly easier to bruteforce en-mass.
+This makes them slightly easier to brute-force en-mass.
 - Scriptform does not natively support secure HTTPS connections.
-This means usernames and passwords are transmitted over the line in nearly plaintext.
+This means usernames and passwords are transmitted over the line in nearly plain text.
   If you wish to prevent this, you should put Scriptform behind a proxy that *does* support HTTPS, such as Apache.
 For more information on that, see the "Invocations" chapter.

 ## <a name="cust">Form customization</a>